-- Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that the brake line is routed through the correct pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack with a substantial "bow" to guarantee no deformation of the trailing edge.
-There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
+- Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that its line is still routed through the pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack.
+There must be a substantial "bow" in them to guarantee no deformation of the trailing edge. - There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
 This prevents the trailing edge from being deformed when using the speed system.

-IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, directional control can be maintained by gently pulling the rear (D) risers or by using the Tip Steering System.
+IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (D-risers) or the Tip Steering System line for directional control.